 A major player in the invoicing game, Freshbooks’ features go beyond invoicing.
 Think of expenses, time tracking, project collaboration, payments, and reporting.
 It even has a mobile app, great for freelancers on the go.

-FreshBooks prices itself on a simple and intuitive design and professional invoices.
+FreshBooks prides itself on a simple and intuitive design and professional invoices.
 It also automates some of your least-loved freelance tasks, like organizing expenses, tracking time, even following up with clients.
 The latter is a boon to productivity.
-After all, who hasn’t wasted hours following up with clients with no payment in sight?

-Another great feature of Freshbooks is that everything is stored in the Cloud, making it easy to access what you need from anywhere.
-Plus, you never have to worry about backing up your files or invoices.
+Another great feature of FreshBooks is that everything is stored in the Cloud, making it easy to access what you need from anywhere.
+You also never have to worry about backing up your files or invoices.

-For small business owners who need an invoicing software that does well, more than invoicing, Wave is a solid choice.
+Wave is a solid choice for small business owners who need invoicing software that does more than invoicing.
 You’ll get the usual accounting and invoicing tools, along with the ability to set up recurring payments and automated billing.
 If you spring for one of the paid packages, you can also set up pay-per-use payments or monthly payroll.

 If you’re totally new to the small business owner game, Wave+ could be for you.
-It offers bookkeeping services and accounting coaching to make sure your finances – and your business – are on the right track.
+It offers bookkeeping services and accounting coaching to ensure your finances and business are on the right track.
 You’ll get insights into the financial health of your business, plus personalized solutions to help solve any cash flow issues.

 If you’ve ever bought anything at a farmer’s market, then you’re probably familiar with Square, the small, square smartphone attachment (called a Square Reader) that allows vendors to process credit and debit card payments.